Destination San Francisco

 When will service to the San Francisco Bay area be available?
-Service launch is targeted for spring of 2018.
+Service launch is targeted for 2018.

 Why should we add another destination to Pangborn’s air service?
 The airport is an important economic driver in our community, which is the largest metropolitan area in Washington State not serviced by an interstate highway.
 Greater flexibility in flight offerings promotes current businesses and attracts new business.
 We hear again and again that quality of life is the single biggest reason people live here.
 This flight is a direct enhancement to our community’s quality of life, offering greater flexibility for travel times and locations and also improving weather-related cancellations.
 In short, it’s good for business, people, and growth.

 Who do I write the check to?
 The Port of Chelan County, as manager of Air Service at Pangborn Memorial Airport is managing the program and taking Pledges (Click for the Pledge Form).
 Checks will be collected later this year.